-Snowman Trek in Bhutan is one of the most beautiful treks in the whole Himalayas.
-Billed as the most difficult trek in the world due to altitude, duration and distance, far more people climb Mount Everest in Nepal than completing this alpine quest.
-The trek goes on northern Bhutan along the border with Tibet crossing thirteen Himalayan mountain passes some as high as 5000m.
-You will have spectacular views of Mt.
-Jumolhari, Jichu Drake, Masangang, Tiger Mountain and Gangkar Puensum and other conspicuous peaks along the northern border.
+The Snowman Trek in Bhutan is one of the most beautiful treks in the entire Himalayas.
+In fact, it’s billed as the most difficult trek in the world due to altitude, duration, and distance—surprisingly, far more people climb Mount Everest in Nepal than complete this alpine quest.

-The fight to Paro crosses the Himalayan Mountains, affording spectacular views of the awesome peaks, including the sacred jumolhari and jichu Drake in Bhutan.
-On arrival in Paro Airport, you will be received by our guide and transfer to restaurant for lunch .
-After lunch, you will visit the Rinpung Dzong, the 15th century massive fortress which now serves as administrative and monastic center of the valley.
-From the Dzong, you can walk down to the road head crossing a traditional wooden bridge.
-After that you will be taken to Kichu Lhakhang, one of the oldest and the most sacred temple built in 7th century.
+After lunch, you will visit the Rinpung Dzong, the 15th-century massive fortress which now serves as the administrative and monastic center of the valley.
+From the Dzong, you can walk down to the road head, crossing a traditional wooden bridge.
+Following this, you will be taken to Kichu Lhakhang, one of the oldest and most sacred temples built in the 7th century.
 In the evening, you can stroll in Paro town.

 5Km | 4-5 hours | 900m Ascent

-Drive 30 minutes North of Paro, where trek starts from Drugyal Dzong at 2400m with a downhill walk on a wide trail.
-The trail gradual ascents through Chentoe village of rice terraces and fields of millet and area of an Apple orchards. .
-After about four hours walk you will reach the army post at Gunitsawa (2,800m).
-At the army check point your trek permit (provided by your tour operator) will be checked and endorsed, then walk for another 20 minutes to reach our campsite.
+First, drive 30 minutes north of Paro, where the trek starts from Drugyal Dzong at 2400m with a downhill walk on a wide trail.
+The trail gradually ascends through Chentoe village of rice terraces, fields of millet, and apple orchards.
+After about four hours of walking, you will reach the army post at Gunitsawa (2,800m).
+At the army checkpoint, your trek permit (provided by your tour operator) will be checked and approved.
+Then, walk for another 20 minutes to reach our campsite.
 The campsite is on the opposite side of the Paro river.

 21Km | 6-7 hours | 900 Ascent | Camp altitude 3750m

-Today will be the long day trek, following Paro river crossing several time wooden bridges and Paro river.
-The trail enters National Park after crossing the wooden Bridge, continues with lots of small ups and downs in the forest of Dhododendrons,fir,hemlock,Larch,sprouse and Birch.
-After crossing the last bridge for the day, climb uphill gradually through the meadow where a camp will be set up at the altitude of 3750m.
-From here, if weather permits, you will see amazing view of Mt.
+Today will be a long day of trekking, following the Paro river and crossing several wooden bridges.
+After that, the trail enters the National Park after crossing the wooden bridge, and then continues with lots of small ups and downs in the forest of rhododendrons, fir, hemlock, larch, spruce, and birch.
+Finally, after crossing the last bridge for the day, climb uphill gradually through the meadow where a camp will be set up at the altitude of 3750m.
+From here, if weather permits, you will see an amazing view of Mt.
 Jumolhari.

 19Km | 4-5 hours | 300 Ascent | Camp altitude 4050m

-This morning see Jomolhari Peak, if you have not seen last night, the trek continues up through the forest for 40 minutes, then widens into patches of alpine meadow following the Paro river.
-Today you will cross above treeline(4000M) and cross an army checkpoint along the way and enjoy a spectacular view of high mountain ridges and snow-capped peaks.
-The trail becomes easier, in this area, where yaks, Yak- herder’s camp can be seen, passing through the villages will be another highlight on this trek.
-Before reaching to our campsite,,we will come across community school and basic health care center, this is the place where Jomolhari Festival is held, where Highlander comes to exchange their culture and tradition and products.
-From here you will catch the most beautiful view of Jichu Darke and Tsheringmagang peaks..
-Then, the trail gradually ascents to reach the most beautiful campsite for the trek facing majestic Jomolhari peak, just nearby we can also see ruin fortress.
+In this area, where yaks and yak-herder’s camps can be seen, the route becomes easier.
+In addition, passing through the villages will be another highlight on this trek.
+Before reaching our campsite, we will come across a community school and basic health care center.
+This is the place where the Jomolhari Festival is held, where highlanders come to exchange their culture, tradition, and products.
+From here, you will catch the most beautiful view of Jichu Drake and Tsheringmagang peaks.
+Then, gradually ascending, you’ll reach the most beautiful campsite for the trek, facing the majestic Jomolhari peak.
+Nearby, we can also see a ruined fortress.

-Today is rest day in Jangothang provides plenty of possibilities for day hikes with great views of lakes and snow capped mountains such as Jumolhari and Jichu Drake.
-There is the great opportunity to spot some blue sheep and Marmot on the upper slopes of the valley.
+Today, enjoy a rest day in Jangothang, which provides plenty of possibilities for day hikes with great views of lakes and snow-capped mountains such as Jumolhari and Jichu Drake.
+There is a great opportunity to spot some blue sheep and marmots on the upper slopes of the valley.
 Jangothang is a perfect environment for your acclimatization.
 You can also trek up to Tsophu Lake (Twin Lake) or hike towards Jomolhari Peak.

 19Km | 6-7 hours | 800 Ascent | 730 Descent | Camp altitude 4100m

-From the camp, walk on the valley for 20 minutes, then cross Paro river, the trail follows steep ascents for about one an half hour to 2 hours to reach the Nyele La Pass at an altitude of 4830m,if weather permits you can see scenic view of Jomolhari, Jichudarke and Tsheringmagang peaks.
-From the pass steep descents to the Lingshi camp, from here trail becomes easy through wide meadow from the ridge catch breathtaking view of the valley, Lingzhi Dzong.
+Starting from camp, walk through the valley for 20 minutes, then cross the Paro River.
+Next, follow steep ascents for about 1.5 to 2 hours to reach Nyele La Pass at 4,830m.
+If weather permits, you’ll enjoy scenic views of Jomolhari, Jichu Drake, and Tsheringmagang peaks.
+From the pass, descend steeply to Lingshi camp.
+Here, the trail becomes easier through wide meadows—from this ridge, catch breathtaking views of the valley and Lingzhi Dzong.

 12Km | 5-6 hours | 100m Ascent | 250m Descent | Camp altitude 3850m